 Tied agents are allowed to be paid by commission.
-They do however have a duty to pass enquiries on to IFAs when their company does not provide products in particular areas.
+However, they have a duty to pass enquiries on to IFAs when their company does not provide products in particular areas.
 They must also declare their non-independence and disclose commission payments.

 Investigation into investment funds: Draining The Swamp

 The objective of the RDR was to ‘drain the swamp’ and offer the general public peace of mind in the knowledge that they are dealing with regulated and qualified professionals at all times.
-Although it is true that IFAs and tied agents do provide quality advice, rip-offs and scams seem to have multiplied like out of control computer malware.
+Although IFAs and tied agents do indeed provide quality advice, rip-offs and scams seem to have multiplied like out-of-control computer malware.

 Commission payments may have been the cause of poor advice in the past; however, they are not the only example.
 There is a significant difference between poor advice and outright fraud.
-By the same token, commission payments are not going to make a great deal of difference with funds that turn out to be dogs.
+By the same token, commission payments will not make a great deal of difference with funds that turn out to be dogs.
 Unfortunately, there appear to be many funds in this category.

 Poor Performing Esoteric Funds

-On the subject of dogs, one particular fund invested in recycling comes to mind, .
+On the subject of dogs, one particular fund invested in ‘recycling’ comes to mind.
 On the face of it, this fund had a good story.
-The move towards recycling and renewable energy sources has been well-publicised.
+The move towards recycling and renewable energy sources has been well-publicized.
 The forecasts are very positive for the future of green investments.
 However, this fund failed as a result of being incredibly restrictive in its investment remit.
 On further investigation, it transpired that the fund contained shares issued by one company only.
-The brochure did not highlight this; the true facts only came to light after the fund’s collapse.
+The brochure did not highlight this; the facts only came to light after the fund’s collapse.
 As it only invested in one shareholding, the fund’s risk rating should have been much higher than it actually was.
 That was not how it was sold to the public!

 Unregulated Collective Investment Schemes